 Factual error: Rose mentions Austrian psychoanalyst Sigmund Freud's ideas on the male preoccupation with size to Bruce.
 However this is 1912, and Freud did not publish the work relating to this until 1920 in "Beyond The Pleasure Principle."
-Also, up until 1919, Freud relied solely on data from females.
+Also, up until 1919, Freud relied solely on data from women.
+(00:33:40)

-Trivia: Gloria Stuart (old Rose) and Kate Winslet (young Rose) were the first two actresses to be nominated for an Oscar for playing the same character in the same movie.
-Kate Winslet did it again in 2001, when she was nominated Best Supporting Actress for Iris, as she played Young Iris Murdoch, while Judi Dench played Old Iris.
+Trivia: Gloria Stuart (old Rose) and Kate Winslet (young Rose) were the first two actresses to be Oscar nominated for playing the same character in the same movie.
+Kate Winslet did it again in 2001, when she was nominated Best Supporting Actress for Iris - she played young Iris Murdoch, while Judi Dench played old Iris.

 Lewis Bodine: We never found anything on Jack.
 There's no record of him at all.